samkelleher/conventional-github-releaser/README.md

 coming soon.

 Checkout this repository as a submobile in your desired project for which you want to generate release notes.
 Install the following command as a script.
+Or you could use the Docker workflow described below.

 ```
 node --experimental-modules tools/conventionalGitReleaser/index.mjs